maqnius/markdown-cv/index.md

 `January 2018 - June 2019`
 __Student Developer__
 - _Dev Crew Berlin UG_
 - Fullstack development for event webpages with strong focus on (Python) backend.
-Also creating all kind of internal tools (web and desktop applications) using Python and Javascript.
-Further some administrative tasks eg. managing mail accounts and domains.
+Also creating all kinds of internal tools (web and desktop applications) using Python and Javascript.
+Further, some administrative tasks eg. managing mail accounts and domains.

 `September 2016 - December 2017`
 __Student Assistant__